finos/open-source-readiness/docs/bok/Activities/Level-2/Consumption-Compliance.md

 ## Consumption Controls

 The consumption policy for open source will usually be arranged around _meeting controls for the above risks_.

-#### Approval Process for Using A New Open Source Library

-Looking at the data implications, licensing requirements and security implications of the library.
-Usually, once approved, the library will be usable by others.
-This will require review from [Legal](../../Roles/Legal), [CIO](../../Roles/CIO), [CISO/Security](../../Roles/CISO) teams.

-Consideration might be given to the venue where the software is running.  _Internal Cloud_ will have different licensing requirements to _external cloud_.  _Hybrid cloud_ environments might require stricter rules around data security.

 #### CI/CD Pipelines